 5 Steps Smart Sellers Take to Generate Multiple Offers

-Home sales (and values) have been on a strong uptick nationwide thanks to low-interest rates, freer lending standards and a drop in the foreclosure rate.
+Home sales (and values) have been on a strong uptick nationwide thanks to low-interest rates, freer lending standards, and a drop in the foreclosure rate.
 Sellers everywhere are breathing a giant, collective sigh of relief!
 But for all of the buyer activity, it seems like most houses sit on one end of two extremes: they either get snatched up the moment they hit the market (with multiple offers and an above-asking sale price) or seem to languish on the market without an offer in sight.

 All sellers aspire to be on the multiple-offer end of the spectrum.
 Fortunately, there are steps you can take to make that happen.
 Here are five tips to move your listing into the multiple offers zone.

 1. Price it aggressively.
 Homes that get multiple offers are often sold in an "auction" atmosphere.
-If you think back to the last auction you saw on TV or participated in online, you'll remember this basic element of Auctions 101: the starting price is lower – sometimes quite a bit lower – than the final sale price.
+If you think back to the last auction you saw on TV or participated in online, you'll remember this basic element of Auctions 101: the starting price is lower, sometimes quite a bit lower than the final sale price.

 2. Give buyers and brokers ample access.
 Put yourself in your target buyer's shoes.
-Say there are 40 homes on the market which meet their specifications, in terms of bedrooms, bathrooms, square footage, price range and location.
+Say there are 40 homes on the market which meet their specifications in terms of bedrooms, bathrooms, square footage, price range, and location.
 And 25 of those top the list.
 But they only have time to see 8 today.
-If the buyer's broker can't get into your house today, because you have so many restrictions around showing it, your home could very well miss out on a showing with this qualified, motivated buyer.
+If the buyer's broker can't get into your house today because you have so many restrictions around showing it, your home could very well miss out on a showing with this qualified, motivated buyer.

 3. Make it beautiful.
 Really, really beautiful.
-The homes that get multiple offers are those with look, feel and function that can be described in one word: covetable.
+The homes that get multiple offers are those with the look, feel, and function that can be described in one word: covetable.
 You're not trying to create a situation in which your home barely edges out the listing down the street in the hearts and minds of your target buyer.
-If you want multiple offers, you need multiple buyers to fall deeply in love with your home – enough to bid above the listing price, and enough to compete with others for it.
+If you want multiple offers, you need multiple buyers to fall deeply in love with your home – enough to bid above the listing price and enough to compete with others for it.

-Some agents expressly include open house and offer review dates in the timeline of the listing.
+Some agents expressly include open houses and offer review dates in the timeline of the listing.
 It's not uncommon to see a listing come on the market with a calendar of 1-2 Open Houses and an offer date sometime early in the week following the second one.
 Ask your agent to brief you on the standard practices for market exposure in your local area.

-Setting – and publishing – a timeline for market exposure and offers lets buyers know that they will be able to get to the property and get their offers considered, while still creating a sense of urgency.
+Setting – and publishing – a timeline for market exposure and offers lets buyers know that they will be able to get to the property and get their offers considered while still creating a sense of urgency.

-Yes – there are listings whose sellers net more than they expected because they were willing to revise the list price downward in response to market feedback (i.e., no showings, no offers or lowball offers).
+Yes – there are listings whose sellers net more than they expected because they were willing to revise the list price downward in response to market feedback (i.e., no showings, no offers, or lowball offers).